RadekBuczkowski/random_image_browser/README.md

 The compiled version of the application is available as a ClickOnce installation [at this link](https://htmlpreview.github.io/?https://raw.githubusercontent.com/RadekBuczkowski/random_image_browser/main/ClickOnce/Publish.html).

 ClickOnce gives you automatic updates when starting the application.
 Please note that the ClickOnce installation does not have certificates attached
-(the cost of a certificate is 300$ per year).
-If you want to use it, simply ignore all warnings about an untrusted provider.
+(signing the application with such a certificate costs 300$ per year, so it is a bit pointless).
+If you want to use ClickOnce, simply ignore all warnings about an untrusted provider.

 The compiled version of the application is also available as a tar.gz file and can be downloaded [from this link](https://raw.githubusercontent.com/RadekBuczkowski/random_image_browser/main/publish/RandomImageBrowser.tar.gz).
 Copy the content to a folder, no installation needed.